 Slack Huddle Bots Integration Guide

-This guide walks you through integrating a Slack bot with Recall.ai to capture Slack Huddle data.
-You’ll set up a bot, configure webhooks, and activate it to join a Slack workspace and listen to huddles
+This guide walks you through integrating a Slack bot and app with Recall.ai to capture Slack Huddle data.
+You’ll set up a bot, create a Slack app, configure webhooks, and activate it to join a Slack workspace and listen to huddles in both public and private channels.

 Pre-requisites

-• Slack Workspace: A workspace where you have permission to invite bots
+• Slack Workspace: A workspace where you have permission to invite participants

 • Domain: A custom domain or subdomain which will be added to Recall for us to read incoming emails to your Slack bot’s email (e.g., [email protected])